top of page

 Best antiaging ingredients if retinol irritates your skin

 I love retinol, and I can't stop raving about its benefits, but there are many people whose skin can't tolerate it.
-Retinol is probably the best antiaging ingredient because it's the only scientifically proven ingredient to stimulate collagen production.
-Collagen is a type of protein abundant in the body and responsible for making your skin look plump and "youthful."
-As we age, we start losing collagen, and many believe it happens in your late 30s or early 40s, but we start losing collagen in our 20s.
+Retinol is the best anti-aging ingredient because it's the only scientifically proven ingredient to stimulate collagen production.
+Collagen is a protein abundant in the body and responsible for making your skin look plump and "youthful."
+As we age, we start losing collagen, and many believe it happens in our late 30s or early 40s, but we start losing collagen in our 20s.

-Antiaging is a controversial term as many believe it promotes society's obsession with youth and makes aging seem like a bad thing.
-There are no skincare ingredients or in-office treatments that can stop aging by any means, BUT some can help keep your skin smoother, cleaner, and "appear fuller" so you continue looking like the younger version of yourself instead of a young you.
+Antiaging is a controversial term, as many believe it promotes society's obsession with youth and makes aging seem like a bad thing.
+There are no skincare ingredients or in-office treatments that can stop aging by any means, but some ingredients can help keep your skin smoother, tighter, and "appear fuller" while helping prevent "premature" aging.

-If retinol isn't your friend because it feels too harsh on your skin, also medical professionals don't recommend it if you're planning on getting pregnant, are pregnant, or are nursing.
-Retinol can cause dry, itchy skin, some flaking, or slight redness, and that's because its increases skin cell turnover, and it's called retinization.
-It often goes away once your skin gets used to it, but if it’s too much, it's best not to use it.
+If retinol isn't your friend because it feels too harsh on your skin, also, medical professionals don't recommend it if you're planning on getting pregnant, are pregnant, or are nursing.
+Retinol can cause dry, itchy skin, some flaking, or slight redness, and that's because it increases skin cell turnover, and it's called retinization.
+It often goes away once your skin gets used to it, but it's best not to use it if it's too much.

 Vitamin C

-Vitamin C is a powerful antioxidant that helps your skin against oxidative stress, makes your sunscreen work better (as it protects your skin against UV damage, but you still need sunscreen) can help build collagen and brighten your skin.
+Vitamin C is a powerful antioxidant that helps your skin against oxidative stress, makes your sunscreen work better (as it protects your skin against UV damage, but you still need sunscreen), and can help build collagen and brighten your skin.

-You can use it any time of the day, but often most dermatologists recommend using it during the day when you're also using sunscreen.
+You can use it any time of the day, but often, most dermatologists recommend using it during the day when you're also using sunscreen.
 There are various kinds of Vitamin C, and L-ascorbic acid is the purest and most potent form, but it can go bad quickly.
-YSE Beauty Vitamin C Serum Morning Cocktail is one of my favorites.
+Youth To The People 15% Vitamin C + Caffeine Energy Face Serum is my favorite.
+Another popular one is TruSkin Vitamin C Serum.

-Studies have shown that glycolic acid can improve skin elasticity so you see fewer wrinkles but be careful as it can also irritate your skin, and make sure only to use it at night as it can make your skin more sensitive to the sun.
-Pick one that's 10% or less.
-If glycolic acid is too irritating, use lactic acid, as it's milder.
+Studies have shown that glycolic acid can improve skin elasticity, so you see fewer wrinkles, but be careful as it can also irritate your skin.
+Another AHA is milder lactic acid.

 Niacinamide